AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 AdaCore, either as part of a commercial contract with `GNAT Pro <https://www.adacore.com/gnatpro>`_ or at no charge with the `GNAT Community edition <https://www.adacore.com/community>`_.
-The information on this book  will be relevant no matter which edition you're using.
+The information in this book  will be relevant no matter which edition you're using.
 Most examples will be runnable on the native Linux or Windows version for convenience.
 Some will only be relevant in the context of a cross toolchain, in which case we'll be using the embedded ARM bare metal toolchain.